chipsalliance/chisel/docs/src/explanations/Connection-operators-.md

 ChiselStage.emitVerilog(new Wrapper)
 ```
 ### Conclusion:
-The Verilog remained the same without incurring errors, showing that the `<>` operator is generally commutative.
+The Verilog remained the same without incurring errors, showing that the `<>` operator is commutative.